TheDataSloth/TheDataSloth/README.md

 - 👀 I’m interested in data science, various types of ML, and trying to make iOS apps
 - 🌱 I’m currently learning more about NLP
 - 📡 Looking for employment in the data science field :)
-- A couple projects are currently open for public viewing, but most are closed.
-A preview into my answer for the common interview question "what is your biggest weakness": I like to work on multiple things at once, which is usually detrimental to my overall success